Skip to content

 Michał Brachman

-As a Senior Technical Author at 3di, Michal enjoys the value that his work can deliver to our clients.
+As a Technical Communication Team Leader at 3di, Michal enjoys the value that his work can deliver to our clients.
 He gets a great sense of satisfaction from creating documentation that is bespoke to a client's needs and gives a top-of-the-line user experience.
 Away from work, Michal likes nothing more than unwinding with a cup of coffee and a good horror book, with Clive Barker and H.P Lovecraft being among his favourites.
 Sometimes, he can be tempted to put his books down and play the latest roleplaying games.View Author posts

 Home » Blog » The Secret Life of Technical Writers